mykol225/supercollect/notes.md

 on unmount (return line) called detach with same argument return jsx with state <- renders the html with the current state

-Subject: Layer
+**Subject: Layer**
 Observers: Layer list, Inspector panel, Viewport

-Make a LayerSubject class
+**Make a LayerSubject class**

--observers array <- observers are just a list of callback functions from components -attach method that pushes observer argument into observers array -detach methos that uses filter to remove observer argument from observers array -notify methood that uses forEach to iterate through the array of observers -updateLayer (notify) method that notifys observer when there's a change to the layer data.
+- observers array <- observers are just a list of callback functions from components
+- attach method that pushes observer argument into observers array
+- detach method that uses filter to remove observer argument from observers array
+- notify methood that uses forEach to iterate through the array of observers
+- updateLayer method that uses notify to notify observer when there's a change to the layer data.
 The notification is a function made in the Observer component that sets the state of the component.

+**Observers**
+LayersPanel

+**Subject 2**
+Layer (onclick)

+**Subject -> Observer for when a new layer is added** NewLayerBtnOnClick in LayersPanel -> useLayerHook -> layerArray -> LayersSubject useLayer should update LayersSubject

+**Subject -> Observer for when a new layer is added** LayersSubject -> LayersPanel
+LayersSubject -> InspectorPanel
+LayersSubject -> Viewport

+**Subject -> Observer for when user clicks on a layer** Layer -> LayersSubject
+Layer